Congratulations to MSLOC community members making career changes

-MS Learning and Organizational Change students and alumni are change leaders who work in diverse organizational settings and roles.
-They advance in their careers by leveraging the strong MSLOC network, MSLOC career services and the leadership and strategic thinking skills developed during their time in the program.
+Master's of Science in Learning and Organizational Change (MSLOC) students and alumni are change leaders who work in diverse organizational settings and roles.
+They advance their careers by leveraging the strong MSLOC network, MSLOC career services and the leadership and strategic thinking skills developed during their time in the program.

 Beth Barich (MSLOC 2003) recently joined Allison Transmission, Inc as Manager, International Human Resources headquartered in Indianapolis.
 Barich is responsible for aligning business objectives with employees and management in designated business units outside the US.
 Beth will manage a team of HR managers located in the international regions that support the company's presence in 23 countries.
 She will also oversee the company's expatriate program.
 While an MSLOC student, Beth used her passion for intercultural communication and culture change in her capstone and recently returned to campus as a panelist in the Spring 2015 MSLOC Showcase on "Building Global Acumen".
 Beth credits MSLOC for creating a foundation of looking at organizational challenges and opportunities with a systemic approach and through a learning lens, always asking, "why?", "why not?", and "might there be something else going on?".

 Eugenia Kim (MSLOC Student) began a new role as Associate Managing Director of Compliance Training at The PrivateBank.
 In this role, Eugenia will develop, execute, and maintain a bank-wide compliance training program that is comprehensive, innovative, and forward-looking.
 Her responsibilities will include overseeing the training plan, developing material through various media, and conducting training as needed.
 Eugenia plans to leverage her MSLOC education to coach staff and executives to not only meet regulatory requirements, but embrace a strong compliance culture.
 The long-term vision is to implement and integrate training efforts within the compliance function and across all learning initiatives.